-When we receive your job description all the information will be entered into the VRS database and the role then advertised online.
-Prospective volunteers can then express interest in your job and register with the VRS.
+All the information provided will be processed and th role will be advertised online.
+Prospective volunteers can then express interest in your role and register with the VRS.

 Completing the job description form

 A little extra time taken in defining your volunteer job description may result in significant time saving later.
-We are available to discuss any special requirements you may have and assist you with developing a role description.
+We are available to assist you with developing a well worded role description.

 Where are the volunteer roles advertised?

 Potential volunteers are then able to apply with the VRS online and express interest in your position.

 Skilled volunteer roles may also be advertised in the Sydney Morning Herald’s HelpDesk column appearing on Saturday and Monday.